Westport, New Zealand: Transport

 Westport is served by State Highway 67, and the 8.9 km spur State Highway 67A to Carters Beach and Cape Foulwind which terminates at the former Holcim cement plant location.

 The Holcim company managed the day-to-day operations of Westport's port until ceasing operations in the district, using it to ship their cement product to market, for example to the Port of Onehunga in Auckland.

 The first railway of the area in 1864 ran from Westport 18 km to the coal fields, most of them north of town.
 The first section of railway from Westport to Fairdown via Sergeants Hill opened on 31 December 1875; this line ultimately reached Seddonville in 1895 and was known as the Seddonville Branch.
 From this beginning, an isolated network of branch lines was developed: a Westport-Inangahua branch line of about 12 miles (19 km) was authorised by the Railways Authorisation Act, 1904.
 But the lines were not linked to the national network until the completion of the Stillwater–Westport Line through the Buller Gorge in 1942.

 Westport Airport is a small airport.
 It was formerly served twice daily on weekdays and daily in the weekend by Air New Zealand from Wellington, and prior to that, flights to Christchurch and Hokitika were also operated.
 The Air New Zealand service from Wellington service ceased in April 2015 and its place was taken by Sounds Air.
+Sounds Air announced that it would cease their service in December 2024 and from January 2025 Originair took on this route.